nobu-sh/BeRP/docs/plugin.md

 ## Package.json
 - The package.json for the plugin is the same as any node package, but with a few extra entries: displayName, color, and devMode.
 - DisplayName is what will be displayed in BeRP for the logger.
 - Color is what color the displayName will be in the logger.
+Color can take a string for the color, or a hex value.
 - DevMode is a boolean option that allows for the plugin to be recompiled each time it is loaded.
 ```json
 {